 I’m doing a little internal excited celebratory dance as I chat with Nate, who I normally only see gracing the screens of my TV and Instagram account (it’s bloody Nate Fierro!!).

 I ascertain however, in order to keep my piece clean I’d need a good two weeks of not soaking it, which rules out the beach and swimming pools.
 Hmm.
 Not ideal being as that is my exact itinerary for the rest of my trip.
 Merde.
-Alas, for next time then…at least now my dad won’t murder me I suppose (you got a tattoo??
-You did what???).
+Alas, for next time then…at least now my dad won’t murder me I suppose (You did what???).

 Excitement over for now, I head back to the Fairfax Farmers’ Market for a late lunch before heading into the heart of the silver screen.